 They can then identify an agents’ top 2-3 areas of improvement and review the 3-5 specific calls that are driving the agents’ lowest scores.
 This helps supervisors provide more targeted coaching.

 As an example, at Gridworks, a medical transportation company, supervisors were able to identify agent calls with unusually long dead air.
 By digging deeper into these call moments, they are able to understand which patient questions and requests were catching agents off guard to better prepare them.

 For agents, it feels much fairer to know that their evaluation is driven by data across 100% of their calls rather than a random sample.
 It also helps them quickly understand what to improve so supervisors can focus the conversation on how to improve it.

 With new opportunities to search within call transcripts and filter conversations, supervisors can get really prescriptive about the types of coaching conversations they pursue and gather trend insights.
 For instance, they can filter for calls taken that mention a new product, service, or promotion.

 For one major retailer, this helped them better coach agents on how to handle returns for high-ticket items and update its return policy.

-With some Voice AI platforms, you can also differentiate between different types of silence, such as when an agent put someone on hold, or when they’re riding voicemails and driving up dead air.
+With some contact center AI platforms, you can also differentiate between different types of silence, such as when an agent put someone on hold, or when they’re riding voicemails and driving up dead air.

-Finally, Voice AI makes it easy to identify gaps in compliance.
+Finally, contact center AI makes it easy to identify gaps in compliance.
 For instance, with AI you can automatically monitor if agents are using mini mirandas, properly disclosing settlements, accurately verifying on calls, and more.
 If there’s a gap, you can offer targeted coaching.

 It’s easy to search transcripts for conversations where people threatened to sue so you can coach agents on how to take a proactive rather than reactive approach with that customer.